In which situations should a tooth be restored?

 Amalgam fillings originated in the USA approximately two hundred years ago.
 Over the years, it was subjected to improvements in order to be more effective for dentistry.

 Eventually, it became popular due to its dark colour.

 In Portugal, it is called ‘chumbo’ (lead).
 Therefore, there are a lot of people in Portugal who still say that they are going to ‘lead’ their teeth.
 In fact, its composition does not include lead.
 It mainly has high percentages of silver from approximately 40% to 75%.

 The composition of amalgam includes silver, copper, and another element called mercury, which, together with the others in the form of a powder, will comprise a metallic and greyish paste.
 This thick and compact paste is sold in capsules.
-The capsules are inserted by the dentist using a dental amalgam device to apply it on the tooth.

 In which cases is amalgam used?